VA Palo Alto Residency: Ocular Disease – Geriatric Optometry – Low Vision Rehabilitation

 - After thoroughly evaluating the applicant pool, top candidates will be invited for a campus visit and interview.
 Interviews by videoconference can be arranged if needed.

-- The program coordinators and faculty members decide which candidates to rank for the match and determine the sequential ranking of those candidates.
+- The program coordinators determine which candidates to rank for the match and the sequential ranking of those candidates to submit to ORMatch.

 - The final candidate ranking is submitted to ORMatch by the Residency Coordinators.